natenka/pyneng-book-en/docs/source/book/11_modules/import.rst

 After importing the **os** module appeared in the output ``dir``.This means that it is now in the current namespace.

-To invoke some function or method from **os** module you should specify ``os.`` and then object name:
+To call some function or method from **os** module you should specify ``os.`` and then object name:

 .. code:: python